 Add the chopped tomatoes to the bowl, as well as the tomato puree and seasoning.
 Stir well and microwave for 3-4 minutes until piping hot.
 Remove from the microwave and place to the side.

 Use an egg poacher (we absolutely love ours!) to cook the egg as per instructions.
 Serve atop the bowl of the spiced tomato, pepper stew, with an additional sprinkle of black pepper if desired and crusty bread and salad alongside.
 Enjoy.

 There you have it.
-My three favourite microwave dinner recipes for a speedy, tasty midweek meal.
+My three favourite microwave recipes for a speedy, tasty midweek meal.
 What are your go-to speedy dinners?
 Do you cook much in the microwave or using other small appliances?

 *This is a sponsored post